chrislemke/ChatFred/README.md

 ## Contributing 🤝
 Please feel free to [open an issue](https://github.com/chrislemke/ChatFred/issues/new/choose) if you have any questions or suggestions.
 Or participate in the [discussion](https://github.com/chrislemke/ChatFred/discussions).
 If you want to contribute, please read the [contribution guidelines](https://github.com/chrislemke/ChatFred/blob/main/CONTRIBUTING.md) for more information.

+## Beta testing 🧪
+Want to try out the newest not yet released features?
+You can download the beta version [here](https://github.com/chrislemke/ChatFred/releases?q=dev&expanded=true).

 ## What's next? 🚧
 Soon we will also implement the [Microsoft Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) to provide a broader choice of available services.